 Digital video coding has come a long way from when the idea was introduced in 1967 with H. 120 as the first digital coding standard.
 The MPEG2 was introduced in 1994, the MPEG4 in 1999, and the H.264 in 2003.

 This article will enumerate the features of MPEG2, MPEG4, and H264, as well as explain their differences.

-The H. 264 video coding format, which is also known as the H.264/MPEG-4 AVC (Advanced Video Coding) is the most widely used format for the recording, compression and distribution of video content as at September of this year.
+The H. 264 video coding format, which is also known as the H.264/MPEG-4 AVC (Advanced Video Coding) is the most widely used format for the recording, compression, and distribution of video content as of September of this year.
 If you’ve used internet streaming sources like Netflix and YouTube and web software like the Adobe Flash Player, then you’ve seen the H.264 at work.
-Various HDTV broadcasts over terrestrial, cable and satellite also make use of the H.264 video coding format.
+Various HDTV broadcasts over terrestrial, cable, and satellite also make use of the H.264 video coding format.

 It was standardized by the ITU-T Video Coding Experts Group (VCEG) together with the ISO/IEC JTC1 Moving Picture Experts Group (MPEG).
 The first version was completed in 2003.
-The intent of the H.264 video format was to provide good video quality at a bit rate lower than the video coding formats that came before it.
+The H.264 video format intended to provide good video quality at a bit rate lower than the video coding formats that came before it.
 It was meant to do this without increasing the complexity of the design or becoming too expensive to implement.
-It was also meant to be flexible so that it could be applied on a wide variety of networks and systems.
+It was also meant to be flexible so that it could be applied to a wide variety of networks and systems.

 The H.264 achieved all of the above successfully by using features such as: